wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 First version.
 Ready to go live.

 == Upgrade Notice ==
+= 1.3.1 =
+Bug fix for new installs

 = 1.3 =
 New version to work with Shopp 1.3.x.
 No need to update if you are not using the 1.3.x version of Shopp.